Those Barbershop Calendars.

 MacDonald Tobacco, after decades of making the Maple Leaf Gardens and Montreal Forum calendars would produce the last calendars for the 1974/75 season.
 Sadly, the wonderful hockey season ritual of displaying an Export Maple Leaf Gardens calendar was coming to an end.

-The Government was now becoming a lot stricter about tobacco companies advertising products while promoting sports and I assume that might have been a big part of the reason.
+The Federal Government was now becoming a lot stricter about tobacco companies advertising products while promoting sports and I assume that might have been a big part of the reason.
 The Dominion grocery store chain took up the challenge of producing an official Toronto Maple Leafs calendar for a few years thereafter.
 They were only available for purchase in the stores.
 However, they were never as popular as their predecessor and after six seasons they too also became obsolete.

 That old saying ‘out of sight, out of mind’ held so true for me when it came to those old calendars.